M.D. Program OASIS

 Anya Solotskaya, M.D., Assistant Professor of Medicine, Division of Hospital Medicine

 Dr. Anya Solotskaya is originally from Eastern Europe and immigrated to the United States as a child.
-She studied Psychology and Biology at Boston University before getting a Master’s degree in Physiology at Virginia Commonwealth University with a research emphasis on preterm labor.
-She later completed her MD at the Medical College of Virginia at VCU.
-After completing residency in Internal Medicine at the University of Illinois- Chicago, she became an Assistant Professor at OHSU in the Division of Hospital Medicine.
-Dr. Solotskaya has continued her work in the homeless community and teaching about history of medicine and social determinants of health.
+She studied psychology and biology at Boston University before getting a master’s degree in physiology at Virginia Commonwealth University with a research emphasis on preterm labor.
+She later completed her M.D. at the Medical College of Virginia at VCU.
+After completing residency in internal medicine at the University of Illinois- Chicago, she became an assistant professor at OHSU in the Division of Hospital Medicine.
+Dr. Solotskaya has continued her work in the homeless community and teaches about the history of medicine and social determinants of health.
 When away from work, she can be found going to farmers markets, cooking and hiking with family and two rescue dogs.

-OASIS Student Advisors have a leadership role on the OASIS Team.
-They represent their OHSU medical student cohort and bring diverse perspectives, backgrounds, and experiences to this work.
-They provide student voice, feedback, and insights on OASIS general programming events and activities and communicate OASIS events to peers.
+OASIS Student Liaisons have a leadership role on the OASIS team.
+They represent their OHSU medical student cohort and bring diverse perspectives, backgrounds and experiences to this work.
+They provide a student voice, feedback and insights on general OASIS programming events and activities, and communicate OASIS events to peers.

 Laura Chan